 Focus on happy memories.

-Unfortunately, controlling the “random thought generator” in your head is not easy!
+Unfortunately, controlling the “random thought generator” in your head is not easy, but meditation can help.

-Meditation is the best technique for gaining control of your thoughts.
+Meditation is a proven technique for gaining control of your thoughts.

-It also increases your resilience to stress while boosting serotonin.
-(68)
+It also increases your resilience to stress, while boosting serotonin.